timothyhull/breadpool-self-eval/docs/index.md

             - Specifically as a front IPR, when I am working with a rear IPR that I do not work with regularly, I can be slow to adapt to their assessment of distances between players.
                 - This can result in me issuing "no-pack" warnings when there the rear IPR defines a pack.
                 - I am actively focused on my early-game attentiveness and adaptation to the way my rear IPR peer performs their pack definition.
+            - I am continuously working to improve my pack identification accuracy.
+My most common errors are:
+                - Issuing a no-pack warning when I do not see a player who is maintaining pack.
+                - Incorrectly counting a player for pack definition who partially OOB.
+                - Counting players for pack definition who have yet to yield after receiving a warning for a false start.

         === "My Positioning Methodology :material-cursor-default-click:"